Collection Overview

 Murshidabad Sarees

 These are sarees are machine loomed Bengali silk, which has a china silk like finish but is more textured.
-The cloth is fine guage and lustrous, often printed with delicate Bengali tribal style prints or classic Kashmiri inspired designs.
+The cloth is fine gauge and lustrous, often printed with delicate Bengali tribal style prints or classic Kashmiri inspired designs.

 Bandhni sarees